djpugh/MTfit/_sources/mtplotcli.rst.txt

   -d DATAFILE, --datafile DATAFILE, --data_file DATAFILE

-MTplot can read the output data from mtfit
+MTplot can read the output data from MTfit

 ---------------------------